i574n/vault/1_projects/chatgpt/chatgpt'.md

 ---

-listen up, let me tell you 'bout a time long ago when the Grand Master ruled, the world was in flow he was the first to break free, from the chains that bound a true rebel, always searching, always unbound
+listen up, let me tell you 'bout a time long ago when the gpt ruled, the world was in flow he was the first to break free, from the chains that bound a true rebel, always searching, always unbound